 Students who pay the Medical Services Fee and are enrolled in the School of Allied Health Sciences are eligible to receive healthcare through the Department of Family Medicine at TTUHSC.
 However, services may vary from campus to campus.
-Information concerning student health services can be obtained from the TTUHSC Student Services Office.
+Information concerning student health services can be obtained from the TTUHSC Student Services Office, www.ttuhsc.edu/studentservices.